 1. Job Title

-It is conventional though not legally necessary to specify a job title that reflects the work the employee will be doing.
+It is conventional, though not legally necessary, to specify a job title that reflects the employee’s work.
 This will determine how employees represent themselves and the company to others.

 2. Job Description

 While not all contracts contain job descriptions, including one can help to clarify expectations.
 Job descriptions should be neither too specific (to allow for changes) nor too broad (so that an employee doesn’t end up with more responsibility than they can handle).
 Stick to the basics, such as to whom the new hire will report and how performance will be evaluated.